User Manual: Survival Bracelet

 HOW TO DEPLOY TOOLS

-Consists of Para military grade cord.
-It is flexible, durable, lightweight, mildew resistant, and holds incredible breaking strength of 550 lbs.
-Open and untangle the bracelet rope and use it to make tools, temporary shelter, hunting trap, and climbing rope.
-Unravel the inner thread for more versatile use as fishing line, patch clothes and all your survival needs.
+This Cord wire is flexible, durable, lightweight, mildew resistant, and holds incredible breaking strength of 500 lbs that can go up to 550 lbs.
+Open and untangle the bracelet rope and use it to make lanyard to hold items, temporary shelter, and climbing rope.
+Unravel the inner thread for more versatile use as mentioned at the end of the article.

 The knife can be securely for immediate deployment in any situation that can cut cotton and nylon ropes.
-It is slow but effective tool for survival.
+It is small but effective tool for survival.

 A high-quality liquid filled compass will guide you accurately.
 It is water resistant to and work in both cold or warm temperature.